 Your result appears on screen immediately after you submit.

-If you pass: You will see a confirmation on screen and receive a pass notification letter, usually printed at the test centre or sent by post.
-Keep this letter — you will need it for your ILR or citizenship application.
+If you pass: You will see a confirmation on screen and receive a printed pass certificate before you leave the test centre.
+Keep this certificate — you will need it for your ILR or citizenship application.
+See our guide on Life in the UK test results for exactly what the result screen shows and what to do next.

 If you fail: You will see your score on screen.
 You will not be told which questions you got wrong.
 You can rebook and retake as soon as you like — there is no waiting period.